sindresorhus/pify/readme.md

 ### pify(input, [promiseModule], [options])

-Returns a promise wrapped version of the supplied function.
+Returns a promise wrapped version of the supplied function or module.

 #### input

-Type: `function`

-Callback-style function.

-### pify.all(module, [promiseModule], [options])

-Returns a version of the module with all its methods promisified.

-#### module

-Type: `object`
+Type: `function` or `object`

-Module whose methods you want to promisify.
+Callback-style function or module whose methods you want to promisify.

 #### promiseModule